zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 ### Web browser

-For the best results with z/OSMF, use one of the following web browsers on your workstation:
+For the best results with z/OSMF, use one of the [web browsers supported by z/OSMF](https://www.ibm.com/docs/en/zos/3.1.0?topic=zosmf-software-prerequisites#SoftwarePrerequisites__title__4)

--   Microsoft Internet Explorer Version 11 or later

--   Microsoft Edge (Windows 10)

--   Mozilla Firefox ESR Version 52 or later.

 To check your web browser's level, click **About** in the web browser.